 Link building is the backbone of your marketing strategy.
 Whether it be interlinking between your web pages or authoritative links pointing to your website.
 Without quality links, it’s hard to build your authority.
 Yes, Google will tell you link building should not be the focus of your campaign, but Google’s own Matt Cutts, Gary Illyes, and John Mueller have all reaffirmed that links are important ranking signals.
-That means your marketing efforts should include a killer link building strategy to reap the rewards. building strategy to reap the rewards.
+That means your SEO marketing efforts should include a killer link building strategy to reap the rewards. building strategy to reap the rewards.

 In recent Google news, Penguin 4.0 has just arrived, and it’s updated in real time.
 As part of Google’s core ranking algorithm, it can either be your best friend or worst enemy.
 There’s no need to fret if you stick to this formula: